 U 264 19 February (Type VIIC)

 Nothing happened for a week after this, and then it became known that

 another pack attack was brewing, and we found ourselves attached to

 another convoy.
-Again we shared the support
+Again we shared the support with another Group, so

 No 7 proved to be a problem.
 It had fired an acoustic torpedo which hit Woodpecker in the stern.
 We look after our own and the Starling took her in tow.
 By a miracle, nobody on board Woodpecker had been killed or hurt.
 The attack was abandoned in favour of rescue.
 After towing her for 8 days, a gale sprang up near the Scilly Isles and Woodpecker sank.

 http://www.youtube.com/watch?v=6-ActtDyr_Q Interview by Kapt Look U264